 For additional inquiries and information regarding transportation on La Madame’s Gulfstream V, please contact her lady-in-waiting Miss Abigail Runfast at runfast@lamadame.com.

 “Gather we will.
 Gather we must.” -La Madame

-This is sSuch an enjoyable read.
+This is such an enjoyable read!
 Especially something humorous.
 It’s a wonderful example of thinking out-of-the-box and so fun.
 I absolutely love your creative list of reasons to attend.
 If you were to submit this, it might be interesting to format this in a different way; maybe part single-spaced and part double-spaced so it looks like an invitation card and separates the information.
 Great job!